kshukshu/eks-terraform-ci-cd-resume-site/README.md

 ```

 ---
 ## 🔍 Design Decisions & Notes

-No WAF/ALB: This project focuses on EKS and CI/CD workflows.
-WAF or managed load balancers are intentionally excluded to simplify cost and focus on core infrastructure.
+🔹 **Load Balancer Choice**:
+This project uses an Application Load Balancer (ALB) as an ingress point to EKS, following AWS best practices for exposing services securely and scalably.
+However, additional components like AWS WAF are intentionally omitted to simplify the architecture and reduce cost for a personal project setting.

+🔹 **OIDC + IRSA**:
-OIDC + IRSA: IAM Roles for Service Accounts are used for secure access to AWS resources within pods.
+IAM Roles for Service Accounts are used to grant fine-grained and secure access to AWS services from within Kubernetes pods, avoiding the use of node-level IAM policies.

+🔹 **Security Scoping**:
-Security Scoping: While not implemented here, further security hardening (like KMS encryption or Network Policies) would be planned in a production-grade system.
+While not implemented in this prototype, a production-grade system would include additional hardening such as:
+- Data encryption using AWS KMS
+- Network Policies to restrict pod-to-pod traffic
+- Container image vulnerability scanning (e.g. Amazon Inspector or Trivy)
+- Centralized logging with CloudWatch Logs Insights or OpenSearch

 ---